History

 graduation exams

-The Academy was the only institution in Yugoslavia to introduce graduation exams.
+The Academy was the first institution in Yugoslavia to introduce graduation exams.
 In these times, painters were allowed to use a brush only after three years of study.
 Until then they were expected to focus only on drawing.

 1956